 I had some doubts about sending all our Project Managers and whether they would learn how to use Rapid Learning Cycles better for their own projects.
 But I am sticking with the decision to send them all as it is another positive experience with Rapid Learning Cycles when they are applying it together with RLC enthusiasts from other companies and more attention to the thinking behind the framework.
 The best part of the class was the three baskets that help determine which elements of Rapid Learning Cycles drive success and therefore must be applied rigorously, and which ones can be left for the team to decide.

 The class prepared us very well for explaining Rapid Learning Cycles to teams that will work with it and convincing stakeholders of the logic behind it.
 The workshop will give you the tools and insights that you need to judge and positively influence the quality of the plans of the teams that you guide.
 With that the learning on how to successfully apply Rapid Learning Cycles in your company will be accelerated.

 I was concerned that the R & D executives would not buy into this.
 But the simplicity and logic of the approach made this an easier sell.
 Almost everybody we sent to the training is involved in an RLC project or is about to be.
 I especially appreciated the ongoing support that has been available to my team after the workshop.

-She is the author of The Shortest Distance Between You and Your New Product: How Innovators Use Rapid Learning Cycles to Get Their Best Ideas to Market Faster.
+Katherine is a professional keynote speaker and author of The Shortest Distance Between You and Your New Product: How Innovators Use Rapid Learning Cycles to Get Their Best Ideas to Market Faster.
 Her first book, The Mastery of Innovation, won the Shingo Research Award.
 Her most recent book, High Velocity Innovation was published in Fall 2019 by Career Press.